-The lack of experienced drivers is forcing companies to think outside the box.
-Some are hiring completely green while others are actually making their own schools and taking folks from sedans to tractor-trailers.
+The lack of experienced drivers is forcing motor carriers to think outside the box.
+Some are hiring completely green while others are actually making their own schools and taking folks from sedans to CDLs.

-Historically, only the mega carriers hired fresh-out grads due to insurance requirements for two years of experience.
+Historically, only the larger motor carriers hired fresh-out grads due to insurance requirements for two years of experience.
 But with desperation to fill empty seats, the insurance companies are allowing carriers to hire newbies if you have a proper CDL Finishing School in place.

 So, is now the time for you to start hiring from the CDL Schools or creating your own?

 Whether or not you decide hiring new drivers is the right choice for your company, you need to weigh the risks and rewards.

 The rewards can be broken down into three categories: